choras-org/levelavelaars/README.md

 - Issue 4: If you choose EDT as simulation length, is the energy decay treshold still relevent (or a redundant input?)
 - Issue 5: IR length input irrelevant for EDT method
 - "Issue 6": When using fully reflective surfaces, low frequent components decay relatively slow, so ensure the simulation time is long enough.
+- Issue 7: Sometimes, the GUI randomly switches solver when editing parameters

 ## Feedback / experience